Hossam Bahgat: Persecution

+On March 20, 2024, an Egyptian court dropped the charges against five of the last remaining non-governmental organizations accused of receiving foreign funds to harm the state in Case 173/2011, reversing earlier decisions to freeze their assets, and ban their members from traveling.
+The decision included Bahgat's name.

+In January 2025, Bahgat received summons to appear before the Supreme State Security Prosecution on 19 January on unknown charges.

 Awards

 Bahgat received the journalism price Anna Politkovskaja from the Italian magazine Internazionale in September 2016 in Ferrara.
-In his speech at the ceremony, he said «I well know that we will have to struggle, if not for a victory, at least for keeping track of this harsh period of egyptian history».
+In his speech at the ceremony, he said, "I well know that we will have to struggle, if not for a victory, at least for keeping track of this harsh period of Egyptian history."